jzay/cs1302-minesweeper-alpha/README.md

 Essentially, this command removes, for the next round only, what is often referred to as the "fog of war."
-Squares containing mines, whether unrevealed, marked, or guessed, will be displayed with less-than and greater-than symbols on either side of the square's center (as apposed to white spcace).
+Squares containing mines, whether unrevealed, marked, or guessed, will be displayed with less-than and greater-than symbols on either side of the square's center (as apposed to white space).
 Using the
 <code>nofog</code> command **does** use up a round.

 Let's go back to our 10*10 example.
 Suppose that we secretly know that there is a mine in squares (1,1) and (1,3).
-If the player marked square (1,1) durring the first round and then used the <code>nofog</code> command durring the second round, then here is an example of what that scenario might look like:
+If the player marked square (1,1) during the first round and then used the <code>nofog</code> command during the second round, then here is an example of what that scenario might look like:
 ```